Snowflake Data Governance — Features, Frameworks & Best practices

-Security and compliance: Governance monitors and reduces the risk of exposing private data.
+Data governance monitors and reduces the risk of exposing private data.
 It enables data assets to be auditable across their life cycle and thus helping businesses comply with regulations like GDPR, HIPAA, etc.

-Life cycle management: Governance helps set policies for data creation, data retention, and data deletion.
+Governance helps set policies for data creation, data retention, and data deletion.